ipclucas/JekyllTest/docs/index.md

 QuantumPay Solution.
 Your single source payment solution provider.
 {: .fs-5 .fw-300 }

----

-For a quick walkthrough to get you up and running with QuantumPay follow the link below.
-To see QuantumPay in a working demo, follow the other link to our demo on GitHub.

 [Download QuantumPay](https://github.com/InfinitePeripherals/QuantumPay/releases){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Getting Started](https://infiniteperipherals.github.io/QuantumPay/getting-started){: .btn .fs-5 .mb-4 .mb-md-0 }